Last updated on 18 November 2020

 Feeling of incomplete bowel emptying

 People with colorectal cancer sometimes may feel that they want to pass stools even though their bowels are empty.
+This is usually due to the cancer in the rectum mimicking stool, which in this case cannot be passed out.

 Weakness or fatigue